-Part 1: It’s been more than two years since Eric Bihl (’10) and Kennon Jones (’10) set sail on a three-hour cruise, erh, make that a two-and-a-half-year cruise, around the world aboard their sturdy 34-foot sailboat, the Temjuin.
+Part 1: It’s been more than two years since Eric Bihl (’10) and Kennon Jones (’10) set sail on a three-hour cruise, erh, make that a two-and-a-half-year cruise, around the world aboard their sturdy 34-foot sailboat, the Temujin.
 Wake Forest Magazine first caught up with them a few months into their journey.
 As they near the end of their voyage, we caught up with them again as they departed Saint Helena (a British territory in the South Atlantic Ocean), bound for the U.S. Virgin Islands.
 In part 1 of a two-part email exchange, they talk about their biggest surprises, missing peanut butter, meeting Wake Foresters in unexpected places and how COVID-19 stranded them in Saint Helena.
-In part 2, they talk about life on board the Temjuin, their best and scariest experiences, and what they plan to do next
+In part 2, they talk about life on board the Temujin, their best and scariest experiences, and what they plan to do next

 Kennon, I have to ask you first, is Eric still on board or have you thrown him overboard?